 How deadly is COVID-19?19,20

-While COVID-19 is much more infectious, it appears to be less deadly than SARS or MERS.
+While COVID-19 is much more infectious, it appears to be less deadly than SARS or MERS right now.
 However, it is more deadly than the annual flu, which has a death rate of less than 1%.
 This is why it is even more important that if you experience mild symptoms, you should seek medical care right away, and practice hygienic habits to slow the spread of germs and COVID-19 to the people around you.

 China’s COVID-19 death rate by age as of 11 Feb 202019,20